arvin-foroutan/build-ubuntu-kernel/readme.md

 #### RT kernels

 Real-time kernels have specific use-cases and generally should only be used if you know why you need it.

+Note: RT kernel support has been mainlined (since 6.12) and can be selected when running the config.

+For previous versions, you can use the following convention:

 6.6-rt: